nikhice7/EC601_HW3_openCV/README.md

-In this exercise we covered various concepts like
+In this exercise we covered various concepts of openCV like

  - primitive data types(structures)
   a) CvPoint (x,y) integers